 On 7 May, France rejected the far-right.
 But the Front National, which has received four millions more votes than five years ago, is continuing to progress.

 With Emmanuel Macron winning the election with more than 65% of the votes, Marine Le Pen’s defeat is clear and distinct.
-The Front National’s leader called the result of the 2017 presidential election “massive and historic”, but, with 37.5 per cent of the votes, the party didn’t failed to reach 40 per cent their initial goal.
+The Front National’s leader called the result of the 2017 presidential election “massive and historic”, but, with 37.5 percent of the votes, the party fail to reach 40 percent, their initial goal.

 This year, abstention and blank votes broke a record.
-26 per cent of the people registered on voting lists decided not to vote during the second round, and more than 4.6m people decided to cast a blank vote – this is almost double the number in 2012, where 2.5m voters decided not to choose between François Hollande and Nicolas Sarkozy.
+26 percent of the people registered on voting lists decided not to vote during the second round, and more than 4.6m people decided to cast a blank vote – in 2012, 2.5m voters decided not to choose between François Hollande and Nicolas Sarkozy.